hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

 ## CAT

 - computer assisted translation
-- impacts (on scientici research)

 - advantages
     - CAT can increase speed (of translation)
     - available faster for reference
     - more consistent
         - phrases have already been translated before
         - more reliable
     - document format becomes irrelavant
     - readily available
     - technical terms (jargon)
         - retried from the database
         - and translated accurately
         - so, correct context
     - can easily translate to many languages
     - increases collaboration
+    - reduce translation time
+        - by re-cycling recurring translations
+    - reduce need for human input
+    - improves performance of human translators

 - disadvantages
     - contextual erros when new (unseen) content
     - not fully understood by scientist
     - not everything translated correctly
     - so, misunderstanding
+    - localization might not be perfect
         - dialects/localizations not fully translated
     - so, phrases misunderstood
     - repeated translations = loss of accuracy
     - confidentiality lost
         - when comparing with a database
+    - confidentiality issues
+        - (saved code (to recycle) might be available to others)

+- how its used (in software company)
+    - localization to language of country
+    - amend src code directly
+    - configurations set for target country
+    - translation tools use
+        - parsers and filters
+        - to detect translatable strings
+    - translation memmory systems re-use previous translations
+    - QA tools built into check grammar
+    - translate instructions into local language
+    - recognize phrases that cannot be directly translated
+    - adjust binary files so text is translated
+        - by passing in command line arguments
+        - or by editing a config file
+    - adjust background to local norms (cultural)
+    - adjust colors to local norm
+    - adjust to local currency

+## Other

 - prosthetics
     - CAD to design perfect fitting stuff